EVchargerReviews is supported by our readers. We may earn commissions from links on this page. Why trust us?

 Should I charge my Kona EV to 100%?

-Yes you can, but avoid charging to 100% most of the time.
-Lithium nickel cobalt chemistry batteries age and degrade quicker if they spend prolonged amounts of time at very low or very high state of charge.
-Most manufacturers suggest charging to 80 or 90% on a daily basis and only charging to 100% before going on a longer trip when you need an extended range.
+Yes, you can.
+But avoid charging to 100% frequently.
+Lithium nickel cobalt chemistry batteries age and degrade quicker if they spend prolonged amounts of time at a very low or very high state of charge.
+Most manufacturers suggest charging to 80 or 90% on a daily basis and only charging to 100% before going on a longer trip when you really need an extended range.

 Where is the charging plug located on the Kona EV?

 On the front of the car, slightly off-center toward the driver’s side.
-This is a very convenient placement for parking front-in towards a charger.Kona Electric Charging port in the front of the car on the driver's side
+This is a very convenient placement for parking front-in towards a charger.Kona EV 2024 refresh - charging port door

 How fast can the Kona Electric charge on public Level 3 chargers?